macosta2015/Neural-Networks/README.md

 <img width="721" alt="Screen Shot 2021-11-10 at 4 09 22 PM" src="https://user-images.githubusercontent.com/25726054/141201755-9f0d3627-f093-44f4-8f5b-fc99a797f0a4.png">

 ### Ending
 At the end, task 3, they are asking us to train a model and get above 75% accuracy.
-The goal is to test diffent models, with more neurons or more layers and look at the output.
+The goal is to test different models, with more neurons or more layers and look at the output.
+##### The higher the accuracy, the better the model.